Does Chamomile Tea Have Caffeine

 3. Steeping time: Let the tea steep for 5-7 minutes to ensure you extract all the beneficial compounds.

-4. Optional additions: Consider adding a slice of lemon or a dash of honey for flavor.
+4. Optional additions: Consider adding a slice of lemon or a dash of honey for flavour.

 The Distinction Between Herbal and Traditional Teas